Monday, November 11, 2024

 Bailey Marriage Document, collection of author

-William Sherman Bailey, Lottie Allen and child, courtesy of Bailey family
+William Sherman Bailey, Lottie Allen, and child, courtesy of the Bailey family

 Their youngest daughter, Alena, was born in Rockcastle County the same month her father William died, September 1922.
 When William died, Lottie was left alone with at least seven children in the home.
 All of Lottie's children were living with neighbors by 1930.
 The oldest of her children lived with a half-brother.
 The other children were listed in the 1930 census as adopted or as a boarder in neighbors' homes.
 One of Lottie's grandsons told me Lottie had been very ill with tuberculosis.
 Because of this, the authorities took all of her children and gave them away on the steps of the courthouse.
 Family stories tell us she fought this with everything she had.